 Masailand

-Camps are situated within a comfortable driving distance from Kilimanjaro International airport.
-Habitat varies tremendously from open plains and arid woodland to acacia brush country and mountain forests.
-The beautiful scenery, abundance of game and magnificent birdlife also make Lake Natron and Enduimet the perfect location for hunters and non-hunting guests looking for an exclusive photographic experience away from the crowds of the nearby national parks.
+The habitat varies tremendously from open plains and arid woodland to acacia brush country and mountain forests.
+The beautiful scenery, abundance of game and magnificent birdlife make this the perfect location for hunters as well as guests looking for an exclusive photographic experience away from the crowds of the nearby National Parks.

 Masailand Species